ESWARSATHA/studio/PRESENTATION.md

 To demystify pricing, the **AI Price Suggestion** tool analyzes the product and teaches them how to value their work by providing a data-driven price range and the reasoning behind it."

+**Director's Notes:**
+*   **Pacing:** Quick and efficient, showing how fast and easy the tools are to use.
+*   **Visuals:** Split screen could be effective here: on one side, the artisan's action (clicking a button); on the other, the AI's instant result.
+Use animated highlights and callouts to draw attention to specific UI elements and generated text.
+*   **Sound Design:** Add satisfying "click" and "swoosh" sounds as the UI responds.
+A magical "shimmer" sound when the AI generates content.
+*   **AI Visuals:** The "blossoming" text for the storyteller can be visualized literally, with words elegantly flowing and rearranging themselves on screen.

 ---

 ### **Scene 4: Mastering Business Strategy with AI**